 - STORY MERCHANT BOOKS will enhance the image of your book with its experienced cover artists and interior layout designers, as well as digitizers to speed your book to e-publication.

 - STORY MERCHANT BOOK MARKETING will give you feedback on your "marketing plan" that will enable you to promote your own e-books.

 - STORY MERCHANT BOOKS will use its years of connections in the literary and entertainment world to promote your book opportunistically, with a goal to increase its visibility, which leads to attention from traditional publishers — and to entertainment companies — worldwide.

 Q. What are my upfront costs for working with STORY MERCHANT BOOKS?

 1) a "launch fee" (currently $2,500) to shepherd your book to publication;

-3) fee for an ISBN for your print book;
+3) a fee for an ISBN for your print book;

 4) and twenty-five percent (25%) commission on revenues your book receives from e-book and/or print sales.